CertainLach/VivePro2-Linux-Driver/README.md

 ### TODO

-- Configuration utilities - most of reconfiguration (resolution, noise cancelation, brightness) abilities are already reverse-engineered, they just aren't easly configurable, some GUI utility should be written, or at least everything should be added to `steamvr.vrsettings`
+- Configuration utilities - most of reconfiguration (resolution, noise cancelation, brightness) abilities are already reverse-engineered, they just aren't easly configurable, some GUI utility should be written
-- Microphone noise canceling configuration (implemented, but not exposed to user)
-- Brightness configuration (implemented, not exposed)
 - Focus knob overlay (Some third-party may work though).
 Focusing does work, but there is no visual helper.
 - Audio output is not targeted to correct device yet (You need to manually switch it every time), it should be possible to implement this feature in this driver however
 - Front facing camera noise - can be solved with some kernel tinkering (UVC driver)